Debi Ray Rivers

 Founder & Executive Director

-Mrs. Ray-Rivers has a certification in Nonprofit Management from the University of Wisconsin Milwaukee and is a trained facilitator with the Darkness to Light Organization whose mission is to empower adults to prevent child sexual abuse.
+Mrs. Ray-Rivers has a certification in Nonprofit Management from the University of Wisconsin Milwaukee.
+She is a proud Board member and Authorized Facilitator for the Darkness to Light Organization, the nation’s leading advocate for the prevention of child sexual abuse in the United States.

 Mrs. Ray-Rivers is a recipient of the 2013 Cablevision Community Service Award.

 In December 2016, Debi was recognized for her exceptional service and work in the community and was awarded Her Majesty’s Queen’s Certificate and Badge of Honour.